apogeum/data_science_training/2_Builtin_functions/README.md

 ---
 * run `str(10)`
   Notice: words enclosed in `"double quotes"` represent **literals of type String**
-  A literal is a value without name
+  A literal is a value without a name
 * run `str(10.0)`
 * guess what `str()` is doing and then use `help()` to confirm
 ---